Like Father, Like Daughter (2022) Review

-Like Father, Like Daughter opens with a title card telling the viewer that Lyle, Ken Brewer who also wrote and directed the film, and Nancy Wheeler (Kaitlin Kinner, Trash Juice, Death Park: The Beginning) the father/daughter team who killed 32 people are being moved to the mental facilities where they will spend the rest of their lives.
+Like Father, Like Daughter opens with a title card telling the viewer that Lyle, played by Ken Brewer who also wrote and directed the film, and Nancy Wheeler (Kaitlin Kinner, Trash Juice, Death Park: The Beginning) the father/daughter team who killed 32 people are being moved to the mental facilities where they will spend the rest of their lives.
 You won’t be surprised to learn that they, along with a couple of other inmates, escape instead.

 Elsewhere, Matt (Doug Waugh, The Prototype, It Wants Blood!) who just relocated from San Francisco, is about to start his first day as a forest ranger.
 The park’s other two rangers Cletus (Joe D’Auganno, Death Park 5, Death Park 6) and Mike (Lawrence Waller, Death Park: The Beginning, Death Park: The End) take him on a tour of the hiking trails he’ll be patrolling.
 Bobbie Jo (Traci Burr, May, Malvolia: The Queen of Screams), one of the park’s guides is also on the trails with a group of tourists.
 And this being a horror movie I don’t have to tell you who else is in the park, do I?